Bad experiences with men = Lesbian?

 Sometimes it's useful to divide people into categories like "lesbian" or "bisexual" to build communities or raise awareness.
 However, because of the fluidity and complexity of sexuality, no one else can say who is "really" lesbian or bisexual.
 It's up to people as individuals to figure out which label (if any) works for them at any given point in their life.

 Labels aside, it makes sense that past negative sexual and emotional experiences with men might affect how you feel about men with whom you now interact.
 Even though on a rational level someone can think, "Just because some men have hurt me, I shouldn't be afraid of all men," it can be hard to stop negative feelings.
 Talking with a counselor may help you think through your painful experiences and understand how they impact your thoughts and behavior now.
 S/he can help you learn new ways to respond to thoughts or situations you find troubling.
-If you're a Columbia student, you can make an appointment with Counseling and Psychological Services (CPS) by calling x4-2878.

 The negative experiences you've had with men may affect more than just attraction.
 Do you find it interferes with your ability to trust men as friends or to feel confident interacting with new people?
 Getting support related to your past may help you in many areas of your life — you deserve it!